Wilfred Thesiger: Career

 In 1930 Thesiger returned to Africa, having received a personal invitation from Emperor Haile Selassie to attend his coronation, and joined the Order of the Star of Ethiopia.
 He returned again in 1933 as the leader of an expedition, funded in part by the Royal Geographical Society, to explore the course of the Awash River.
 During this expedition, he became one of the first Europeans to enter the Aussa Sultanate and visit Lake Abbe.

 Between 1935 and 1940, Thesiger served with the Sudan Political Service, stationed in Darfur and the Upper Nile.

 Second World War

 At the outbreak of war, Thesiger joined the Sudan Defence Force, helping to organise the Abyssinian resistance to the occupying Italians.
-He was awarded the DSO for capturing Agibar and its garrison of 2,500 Italian soldiers.
+He was appointed a Companion of the Distinguished Service Order (DSO) for capturing Agibar and its garrison of 2,500 Italian soldiers.

 He later served with the Special Operations Executive in Syria and the Special Air Service during the North African Campaign, attaining the rank of Major.
 From 1943 to 1945 he acted as political adviser to Crown Prince Asfa Wossen of Ethiopia.